What Is Service Learning in the US?

 Why International Students Should Consider Service Learning

-From developing valuable lifelong skills to gaining a better understanding of US culture, there are so many benefits for international students who pursue service learning.
+From developing valuable lifelong skills to gaining a better understanding of US culture, there are many benefits for international students who pursue service learning.
 Let’s look at some in detail.

 Building Your Resume and Developing Core Skills

-Service learning provides opportunities to gain experience in leadership, communication, project management, critical thinking, organization, collaboration, and research, and to build your skill set by learning specialized computer software, languages, and more.
+Volunteerism provides opportunities to gain experience in leadership, communication, project management, critical thinking, organization, collaboration, and research, and to build your skill set by learning specialized computer software, languages, and more.
 Your experience in a service-learning role will stand out on your resume and can make you more appealing as a job applicant.

 Networking and Career Opportunities